95936482987

 The System configuration window.
 The "Boot" tab is circled.

-3. Under Boot options, check Safe boot and choose the “Minimal” setting.
+3. Under Boot options, check Safe boot and choose the Minimal setting, then OK.
+Restart your computer to enter safe mode.

 The boot tab in system configuration.
 "Safe Boot" is checked, and "minimal" is chosen.